Frequently asked questions about the cloud management gateway

 If you already deployed internet-based client management (IBCM), you can also deploy the cloud management gateway.
 Clients receive policy for both services.
 As they roam onto the internet, they randomly select and use one of these internet-based services.

-If your environment has more than one subscription, you can deploy CMG into any subscription that can host Azure cloud services.
+No, you can deploy CMG into any subscription that can host Azure cloud services.

 This question is common in the following scenarios:

-When you have distinct test and production Active Directory and Azure AD environments, but one single, centralized Azure hosting subscription
+When you have distinct test and production Active Directory and Azure AD environments, but one single, centralized Azure hosting subscription.

 Your use of Azure has grown organically across different teams